eljonny/TestCPP/README.md

  being compared, the `assertEquals` and `assertNotEquals` will work as expected.

-Test failures are handled through a range of exceptions and an error message will be logged describing the failure for each test.
+Test failures are handled with TestFailedException and an error message will be logged describing the failure for each test.
+Internal library errors are handled with TestCPPException.
+Both of these custom exceptions are based on the STL runtime_error.

 # Building